flauschtrud/broccoli/README.md

 I set up a project on [Crowdin](https://crowdin.com/project/broccoli) to manage translations.
 Feel free to join and tell me if you want me to add more languages.

+Available languages so far:
+- English (done by non-native, feel free to report any issues)
+- Spanish (done by non-native, feel free to report any issues)
+- French (done by non-native, feel free to report any issues)
+- German
+- Polish (thanks a lot to [r-tw0](https://github.com/r-tw0) for your help!)

 ### Seasonal Calendars
 If you want to contribute by researching data for additional seasonal calendars please contact me.